sanzor/Ctesiphon/Server.md

 * share screen

 Besides gaming ,we were also using it  for sharing school material(s) , homework discussions and why not ,  school gossip :D

-From then on i started to get a real fascination regarding chat apps , and pretty much any application that would support realtime notifications.

 Years after completely abandoning gaming and dabbling for some time in areas such as Industrial Automation , Embedded Devices i rediscovered my passion for chat apps , but this time i was poised to create them.